-In addition, the stock market in general, and The Nasdaq Global Select Market and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+In addition, the stock market in general, and The Nasdaq Global Select Market and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations in recent years that have often been unrelated or disproportionate to the operating performance of these companies.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
-In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
-This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources, which would harm our business, operating results or financial condition.
+Securities class action litigation has often been instituted against companies, particularly in the biopharmaceutical and life sciences industries, following periods of volatility in the market price of a company's securities.
+We have been subject to such a securities class action lawsuit filed in February 2022 against certain of our current and former directors, and may become subject to additional securities class action lawsuits in the future.
+See "Part II, Item 1.
+Legal Proceedings" for more information.
+This type of litigation could result in substantial costs and a diversion of management's attention and resources, which would harm our business, operating results or financial condition.